Common questions about

 Enterprise & Support

 Self-deploy (free): Clone the repo, follow the docs, deploy with Docker Compose or Railway.
-Community support through Discord, where the core team and other developers answer questions.
+Community support through Discord.
 No SLA, no guaranteed response times.
 You own and operate everything.

 Custom deployment with Momentum: Momentum deploys Open Wearables on your cloud (AWS, GCP, or Azure) and handles everything production requires.
-That includes infrastructure setup, security hardening, HIPAA-eligible architecture, and custom integrations for providers we don't support yet.
+Infrastructure setup, security hardening, HIPAA-eligible architecture, and custom integrations for providers not yet supported.

 Most teams start self-hosted and bring in Momentum when they need production guarantees.
 See custom deployment and enterprise support for the full scope.

 Momentum is a healthtech software studio.
-130+ engineers since 2013.
+130+ engineers, 220+ health projects since 2013.
 We built Open Wearables because the same wearable integration problem appeared in every health tech project we worked on.
 We solved it once and open-sourced it.

 What we bring to custom deployments: mobile development across iOS, Android, Flutter, and React Native.
 Cloud infrastructure on AWS, GCP, or Azure.
 Security hardening and compliance configuration for HIPAA and GDPR.
 Custom provider integrations for devices we don't support yet.
 AI coaching layers and health scoring algorithms tuned to your population.